Fintech firms want to shake up banking, and that worries the Fed

 Banks are pushing back, arguing fintech firms should access the Fed system only if they comply with the same rules banks face.

-Unveiled in July, the OCC special charter allows fintechs to operate nationwide under a single license, provided they satisfy some liquidity, capital and contingency planning requirements.
+Unveiled in July, the OCC special charter allows fintechs to operate nationwide under a single licence, provided they satisfy some liquidity, capital and contingency planning requirements.

 Currently, state regulators that oversee fintechs focus primarily on consumer protections, such as capping interest rates on lending products, privacy safeguards, and preventing unfair or deceptive practices.
 Some states may also require firms to comply with anti-money laundering rules, submit business plans or allow onsite examinations.